 State and federal anti-harassment laws require employers to take all reasonable actions to prevent unlawful harassment in the workplace.
 Sexual harassment can come in various forms,including visual (such as cartoons and pornography), verbal (lewd jokes and unwanted advances, for example) and physical (groping).

 The possible claims that can arise from an office romance are virtually endless.
 A subordinate employee may claim that he or she consented to a sexual relationship because he or she was threatened with a demotion or pay cut.
 Third parties may take note of the relationship and challenge any preferential treatment that the superior is displaying.
 Most commonly, the former lovebirds may clash after a breakup and either harass one another while at work, or fabricate workplace sexual harassment to retaliate against an ex.

 (To learn more about these types of legal issues, see our section on Discrimination and Harassment Laws.)

 Conflict of Interest

-Companies are steering away from addressing office romance in their employee policies due to legal wording issues; by law, finding loopholes that allow an employer to dictate who their employees may or may not have a romantic relationship with can be trying and usually land in some sort of gray area.
+Companies are steering away from addressing office romance in their employee policies.
+An employer that tries to directly dictate who their employees may or may not have a romantic relationship with can land in a legal gray area.

-Instead of "anti-fraternization" or "no-dating" policies, regulations that prohibit and enforce sexual harassment and discrimination are encouraged.
-This way, if an office romance does lead to harassment the employer will be able to take action.
+Instead of "anti-fraternization" or "no-dating" policies, policies that prohibit sexual harassment and discrimination -- and encourage employees to come forward with complaints -- are encouraged.
+This way, if an office romance does lead to harassment, the employer will have notice of the problem and be able to take action.

-Written disclosure, commonly referred to as a "Love Contract," is a document that employees must sign to confirm a consensual relationship and prohibit certain behaviors like public displays of affection, or at-work retaliation when a relationship ends.
+Some companies also require employees to enter into a written disclosure of their relationship, commonly referred to as a "love contract."
+This is a document that employees must sign to confirm that their relationship is consensual, and to agree not to engage in certain behaviors, like public displays of affection or workplace retaliation when a relationship ends.